Steem-FOSSbot/steem-fossbot-voter/docs/dashboard-overview.md

 ### 5. Test Algorithm

 You can run a test of your algorithm which will score posts and generate logs and stats, but which will not actually cast votes.

-### 6. Last Log

-View the log of your last bot run.
-This starts off very human readable and gets increasingly technical.

-The technical part is designed with debugging and error reporting in mind, as this software is still in early release.